ryedin/site/_reference/rack-parameters.md

 ## VolumeSize

-Default disk size of the EBS volume attached to each EC2 instance in the cluster.
+Default disk size (in gibibytes) of the EBS volume attached to each EC2 instance in the cluster.

 | Default value | 50 |